Chevy Bolt EV review: An electric car that combines cool tech with a good price

 Like a lot of cars I’ve driven this year, this one uses technology for advanced safety features, passenger comfort, infotainment, and general driver assistance.

-The basics of the Chevy Bolt EV
+Basics of the Chevy Bolt EV

-The premium version of this small wagon sells for $37,495 with 240-volt DC fast charging and before benefits of federal or state tax incentives.
+The premium version of this small wagon sells for $37,495 with 240-volt DC fast-charging — and before federal or state tax incentives.
 That compares to the $42,550 Nissan Leaf SL Plus that I drove recently.
-On a single charge, it can travel an estimated 238 miles (next year’s model will get 259 miles).
+On a single charge, the Bolt EV can travel an estimated 238 miles (next year’s model will get 259 miles).

 The drive system uses a single, high-capacity electric motor for propulsion.
 And the motor can produce up to 266 lb.-ft.
 (360 Nm) of torque and 200 hp (150 kW) of motoring power, enabling zero to 60 miles per hour in 6.5 seconds.
 Translation: It has a lot of zip.